-Although certified as a mediator, Mr. Cahn does not, himself, mediate disputes.
-Rather, he is mediation-friendly and will participate at lawyer-assisted mediation sessions and counsel participants outside sessions at which only the participants and mediator are present.
-Services include the review of agreements resulting from such mediation.
+Mr. Cahn both serves as a mediator and is mediation-friendly, participating at lawyer-assisted mediation sessions and counseling participants outside the sessions at which only the participants and mediator are present.
+Services include providing advice before and during the mediation process and reviewing of agreements resulting from such mediation.

 Finally, Mr. Cahn provides “second opinions,” providing an opportunity for litigants or other dispute participants to confirm existing strategies; to get, perhaps, a different perspective; and to ask questions.

 The charge for an initial consultation of approximately one hour is $375.00, refunded upon retainer.